frekm/atompy/docs/source/examples/tutorials/vscode.rst

 You should now be able to run your Python script by pressing ``CTRL`` + ``F5``.
 If you want to debug the script, press ``F5``.

+If not, check your keyboard shortcuts:

+- In the bottom left corner, click on "Manage".
+- Open "Keyboard Shortcuts".
+- Search for "Python: Run File".
+- Set up a keybind.

 Useful Settings
 ---------------
 Below some settings that you can put in ``settings.json``.